developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutAdvancedScanningAPI/index.md

         :::xml
         <uses-library android:name="com.symbol.emdk"/>

-2. Installing the EMDK for Android application without deploying the EMDK runtime on the Symbol device will fail because of missing shared library on the device.

-3. Use the DataWedge v1.7.12 or higher version to test the ProfileManager.processProfile() for DataWedge profiles.
+2. Use DataWedge v1.7.12 or higher to test the `ProfileManager.processProfile()` method for DataWedge profiles.

-4. Optionally, the example below shows how to convert raw data (byte array) into hex format:
+3. Optionally, the example below shows how to convert raw data (byte array) into hex format:

 		:::java
 		byte[] rawData = data.getRawData();